wolfe-labs/DU-LuaC/README.md

 After doing so the CLI **will not** do any translations anymore and you should be using NQ's event format.

-## Ideas and Features

-If you have any suggestions on how to improve the compiler, feel free to open an Issue on GitHub!
-It's always a welcome contribution!

-Right now, these are features being planned/implemented:

-- [x] Use `package.preload` instead of copying over module contents
-- [x] CLI to ease creation of projects
-- [x] Proper way to import libraries, maybe link to Git repos?
-- [ ] Command to update libraries in a project
-- [ ] Version control, maybe using Git branches/tags?
-- [x] Proper autoconf generator written in JS so we don't need to use any Lua binary
-- [ ] Automated tests
-- [ ] Clean-up code, make it easier to contribute and maintain

 ## Special Thanks

 Code completion is made possible by the Codex generated by [DU-OpenData](https://github.com/wolfe-labs/DU-OpenData), and is powered by NQ's excellent [Lua API Mockup](https://github.com/dual-universe/lua-examples/tree/main/api-mockup).